 Sturgeons are primarily bottom feeders that find their food by smell and touch.
-Food consumption studies indicate lake sturgeon feed on almost anything they can find, which includes invertebrates, insect larvae, crayfish, worms and mollusks.
-While these studies found that sturgeon eat some fish and fish eggs, they were not a large component of the lake sturgeon diet.
-Most food consumption studies found that food items were typically eaten in proportion to the items abundance in the environment.
+Food consumption studies indicate lake sturgeon feed on almost anything they can find, which includes invertebrates, insect larvae, crayfish, worms, and mollusks.
+While these studies found that sturgeon eat some fish and fish eggs, they were not a large component of their diet.
+Most food consumption studies found that food items were typically eaten in proportion to abundance in the environment.
 However, several researchers reported a preference for soft-bodied invertebrates such as mayflies.

 Why does the Georgia Department of Natural Resources want to stock lake sturgeon?

 One reason for stocking lake sturgeon is to reestablish a sport fish.
+Simply put, lake sturgeon grow large and are fun for anglers to catch.
 Fishermen reported good harvests of lake sturgeon into the early 1960s but the fish suddenly disappeared.
 Considering the longevity of lake sturgeon and the heavy harvests reported by some fishermen, over-harvest was likely a factor in the disappearance of the Coosa River fish.
 Biologists believe the species can once again be part of the river ecosystem and provide some harvest if monitored and managed carefully.
-Lake sturgeon are prized by sportsmen primarily for their meat and eggs.
+Lake sturgeon are prized by sportsmen primarily for their meat and eggs (caviar).

 Why are lake sturgeon populations in such bad shape?